Driving - a skill for life

 Road Safety Officer, Emma Selway: "The success of the council's driver refresher courses has led us to promote Skills for Life as a way of providing drivers who cannot attend courses during the day, or those who want to continue training, with an opportunity to take part."

-Organised by the Dorset Group of Advanced Motorists (DGAM) the topics include observation, positioning, speed management, reading the road and awareness of other road users.
+Topics include observation, positioning, speed management, reading the road and awareness of other road users.

 Following on from this you can enrol with the group for a practical Skills for Life course, being guided by a specially trained observer to advanced test standard.